As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'I could enclose you in a suit which would make you look much larger and formidable, as well as helping you climb faster,' Junior offered.

-Tony pursed his lips in thought before commenting, 'Perhaps we will cross that bridge when we come to it, so where are we off to?'
+Tony pursed his lips in thought before commenting, 'Perhaps we will cross that bridge when we come to it.
+Where are we off to?'

 Saying to himself, 'Garth, you and I have some catching up to do, night creatures indeed.'
-Still, the path we were following was nicely grassed, lined with manicured flower beds and hedges with plenty of trees that looked easy to climb, so Tony wasn't too concerned.
+Still, the path we were following was nicely grassed, lined with manicured flower beds and hedges with plenty of trees that looked easy to climb, assuring Tony.

 'I think I can last another hour before expiring,' Laughing to convey amusement, 'If things get desperate I have some chocolate bars in my bag.'